BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/Verdicts.md

 Notes:

 - Use `verdict` methods for verifications.
-- Your call to a verdict method will have:
+- A call to a verdict method will have:
   - A verdict identifier, which must be unique within the test.
   - Other parameters, as appropriate to the particular method.
   - A message string.